danielesteban/DarthStep/README.md

 The midi outs are on separate midi channels for convenience, but (like ohter config options) the channel numbers are constants at the top of the arduino sketch.

-Note: The fritzing files are from the old GLCD version...
-I will update them as soon as I get motivated.
-But the main circuit is pretty much the same.

 Inspiration (and some code & schematics) for this project came from:

 - http://code.google.com/p/tinkerit/wiki/Auduino